 The initial HIPAA standards provide a foundation for the exchange of administrative information, but do not go far enough to promote interoperability.
 Operating rules address gaps in standards, help refine the infrastructure that supports electronic data exchange, and recognize interdependencies among transactions.
 Current healthcare operating rules build upon a range of standards – healthcare specific (e.g., ASC X12) and industry neutral (e.g., OASIS, W3C, NACHA CCD+) – and support the national HIT agenda.

 CAQH CORE rule-writing and other interdependent activities are based upon a clear set of Guiding Principles.
 The CAQH CORE Guiding Principles drive rule development, maintenance, modification, and CORE Certification.
-The Guiding Principles were applied throughout Phase I, II, III, and IV rules development efforts and the updating of the CAQH CORE Operating Rules for v5010.
+The Guiding Principles were applied throughout the CAQH CORE rule development efforts and the updating of the CAQH CORE Operating Rules for v5010.

 No. CAQH CORE is solely focused on developing operating rules that will guide the exchange of healthcare administrative data and an integrated model that supports implementation and rule maintenance.
 In practical terms, this exchange will happen through existing or new infrastructure, such as clearinghouses or direct from provider to health plan.
 The CAQH CORE Operating Rules are vendor agnostic; providers use the vendor system of their choice to request and receive information.

 Generally, CAQH CORE Operating Rules will not be amended between CAQH CORE Operating Rule versions unless government regulations are issued that impact the rules or problems arise upon implementation which need to be addressed.
 In this scenario, adoption of the modified rule(s) by CORE-certified entities will be within a reasonable timeframe, but will acknowledge/comply with Federal mandates.
-See the CAQH CORE Certification Policies (Phase I, Phase II, Phase III, & Phase IV) for more information.
+See the CORE Certification Policy for more information.